nopnop2002/esp-idf-mirf/README.md

 (*2)
 nRF24L01/nRF24L01+ needs a lot of current.
-ESP32 development board cannot supply too much current.
+The 3.3V pin on the ESP32 development board cannot supply too much current.
 The power supply from the ESP32 development board does not work properly.
 __Must be powered from an external power source.__
 I am using the AMS1117 as a regulator to supply 3.3V.